Congenital nevus

 by Robyn Ndikumana MD BScN and Allison Osmond, MD FRCPC

-What is a congenital nevus?
+What causes a congenital nevus?

 Can a congenital nevus turn into melanoma over time?